fisicamaldonado/graficas/README.md

-# Web App: Plot XY (Beta)
+# Web App: Plots XY

 (Descripción en español más abajo).

-The Plot XY web app allows users to create sketches of XY graphs based on provided data.
+The Plots XY web app allows users to create sketches of XY graphs based on provided data.
 It also provides the ability to add trend lines using linear regression and download the data in TXT format.
 **Please note that this project is currently under construction, and there are many more functionalities planned to be added in the future.**
 ## Features